 Paying your car loan as agreed will help your credit score as long as your creditor reports your payment history correctly.
 If a creditor reports a wrong balance or a wrong payment history, it can end up hurting your credit even though you did what you agreed to do.
 Keep an eye on your credit, and make sure nothing is being reported that is inaccurate.

 If you find any errors on your credit report, Dovly can help to get them corrected for you.
-Dovly is an automated credit repair engine that can help you track, manage and fix your credit.
-Our goal is to help you get ahead with free credit repair.
+Dovly is an automated credit engine that can help you track, manage and fix your credit.
+Our goal is to help you get ahead with free credit services.
 Get in touch with Dovly today.